schuderer/mllaunchpad/README.rst

 What's in the box?
 ------------------------------------------------------------------------------

-If you installed from source, you see several subfolders, where ``mllaunchpad`` is the actual ML Launchpad package and the rest are examples and development tools.
+If you downloaded the source, you see several subfolders, where ``mllaunchpad`` is the actual ML Launchpad package and the rest are examples and development tools.
 You can safely ignore anything except the examples.